clear-nus/GRaCE/README.md

 *Note:* Generally any grasp sampler can be used.
 In our paper, we have also tested on [GPD sampler](https://github.com/tasbolat1/gpd.git).

-## Section 2: Grasp Optimization via GoES
+## Section 2: Grasp Optimization via GRaCE

 ### Prerequisites
 1. franka_analytical_ik - solves analytical IK for Panda Robot.